 (SSS).
 An affiliate of the National Association of Independent Schools (NAIS), SSS is a nationwide service that assists independent schools in processing requests for financial assistance.
 It provides analyses to enable schools to make consistent decisions, although the ultimate assessment of need rests with each school.
 Parents are also asked to submit federal tax returns with all schedules and, if they are business owners, the Business section and business tax return.
 All financial information and all financial assistance decisions are confidential.

-The goal of Financial Assistance is to make a Brearley education available to students who would otherwise be unable to attend.
-While it is Brearley’s belief that the primary responsibility for tuition rests with the family and that each family is expected to look to its own resources before requesting aid, the School makes every effort to recognize the distinctiveness of each situation and, when there is demonstrated need, to tailor grants to meet the full need of each qualified family.
+The purpose of need based financial assistance is to provide access to Brearley for students who otherwise would not be able to attend.
+It is Brearley’s belief that the primary responsibility for tuition rests with the family and each family is expected to look to its own resources before requesting aid; for some families this may mean redirecting income from other discretionary activities toward tuition.
+Brearley makes every effort to recognize the distinctiveness of each situation and, when there is demonstrated need, to tailor grants to meet the full need of each qualified family.